Protect your privacy, rights and freedoms

 Anonymous, 8 July 2024

-Excellent article.
-And good point on not letting your ID to be copied.
+Don't ever let your ID to be copied.
 Especially your passport!
 You have to be very careful and unwavering when travelling, especially when checking into hotels.
 GDPR do not allow hotels take copies of customer passports, but in some countries they still do it!
 Portugal, Spain, Italy and France are big offenders.
 Hotels in Paris are particularly bad.
 They keep scans of passports without any security on their computers.
 Once I even saw hotel staff taking photos of passports with their own phones!
 If this happens to you, brace yourself for a serious identity theft!
 A copy of your passport in the wrong hands can be extremely dangerous.
 Anything can easily be stolen by hackers in those hotels, or even sold to criminals on the dark web by unscrupulous employees.

 L-, 5 August 2024

 Great point about paying cash!!
 Although it is getting harder to do it not only in Australian but also when travelling overseas.
 In some countries there are now many places that do not accept cash.
-This means that banks can spy on each purchase and know exactly where what we buy, but also slap a very unfavourable conversion rates on to p that, and some extra fees!!
+This means that banks can spy on each purchase and know exactly where what we buy, but also slap a very unfavourable conversion rates on top of that, and some extra fees!!
 I really can't understand how it is allowed not to accept cash while it is still official currency of the country.
 Such "no cash accepted" signs should be illegal.

 Anonymous, 17 September 2024